 The Oklahoma Route 66 Museum will be open from 9 a.m. to 5 p.m.
 The event is open and free of charge.
 Attendees are invited to enjoy refreshments while listening to music that was popular when Route 66 was a main highway to travel.
 The event is sponsored by the Oklahoma Historical Society, the Oklahoma Route 66 Association, and the Friends of the Oklahoma Route 66 Museum, Inc.

 The Oklahoma Route 66 Museum is located at 2229 W. Gary Blvd. in Clinton.
 Regular admission is $7 for adults, $5 for seniors ages 62 and up, $4 for children ages 6 to 18 and free for children under 6.
 The museum galleries present the history and legends of Route 66 through the decades.
 For additional information, please contact Pat Smith at 580-323-7866 or email email@example.com.

 The Oklahoma Route 66 Museum is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.